PnS2018/pns2018.github.com/session_02.md

 ---

-__NOTE__: This book is really fun to read and introduced many ML algorithms that were very popular back then.
+__Remark__: This book is really fun to read and introduced many ML algorithms that were very popular back then.
 It reflects how researchers thought and did in 1980s and 1990s.

 Many popular machine learning textbooks have in-depth discussions of this definition (Mitchell, 1997; Murphy, 2012; Goodfellow et al., 2016).